 Online German Accusative Case Exercises

-Now that you have a basic idea of what the accusative tense is and how to spot it in context, it is time to practice!
+Now that you have a basic idea of what the accusative tense is and how to spot it in context, it’s time to practice!

-We recommend studying this tense with FluentU’s authentic content in addition to the exercises below for maximum effect.
+For best results, we recommend studying this tense with FluentU, in addition to the other exercises below.

-Here are some online resources where you can get plenty of practice with this case:
+Here are some additional online resources where you can get plenty of practice with the accusative case:

 - German.net has some excellent noun case practice sheets, which will help you figure out which article to use for the accusative (and the other cases, while you are at it!).